Techtonique/ahead_python/docs/sources/documentation/dynamicregressor.md

 Parameters:

     df: a data frame;
-        a data frame containing the time series (see example)
+        a data frame containing the input time series (see example)

 ----